connectrpc/examples-es/README.md

 The [Next.js](nextjs) application was generated with `npx create-next-app buf-nextjs --use-npm --ts` and all suggested defaults.

+### Plain

+The [Plain](plain) application was generated from scratch with no frameworks at all using just vanilla JavaScript.

 ### React

 All applications underneath this directory use [React](https://reactjs.org) as the framework.
 Each is divided by the various